Growth Trends for Related Jobs

-Instructors of the culinary arts work to inspire future chefs to be creative and exacting, and to produce wonderful plates for restaurant patrons.
-Their satisfaction isn’t just in graduating pupils, but also in sharing their expertise with engaged learners and knowing that those students excel in a profession they love, says Carol Cutler.
-Cutler, who studied at Le Cordon Bleu, is the author of seven cookbooks.
-She also is a member of Les Dames d'Escoffier International, an elite organization of accomplished culinary arts experts, and eagerly shared her insights into the profession.
+Instructors of the culinary arts work to inspire future chefs to not only be creative and exacting, but to also have the ability to produce beautiful plates of food for restaurant patrons.
+As teachers, their satisfaction isn’t just in graduating pupils, but also in sharing their expertise with engaged learners and knowing that those students excel in a profession they love.

 Instructors work with associated members of a teaching staff to help student learn and attain the educational goals.
 Culinary arts teacher job duties vary depending on the institution and the student population.
 Instructors demonstrate culinary techniques and observe students at work.
 They may oversee preparation of food and beverages for a student-run cafe.
 They may inventory and order food, manage a budget, and spend time in their off-duty hours reading for their profession, preparing lesson plans, and attending job-related seminars and workshops.

 Education requirements vary by employer.
 Institutions governed by the state, such as public vocational-technical high schools, follow guidelines established by the state department of education.
 A bachelor’s degree and teaching certificate are often required.
 A combination of experience and formal education (at least an associate’s degree) are sometimes acceptable.

 Private schools have greater flexibility in setting requirements for experience and education.
 Chefs who have established a reputation in well-known restaurants have the best opportunities for teaching positions.